patrick-kidger/signatory/README.rst

 ###
 * What's the difference between Signatory and iisignature_?

 The essential difference (and the reason for Signatory's existence) is that iisignature is limited to the CPU, whilst Signatory is for both CPU and GPU.
-This allows Signatory to run *much* faster.
-(See the next question.)
+Signatory is also typically much faster even on the CPU, especially for larger computations.
 Other than that, iisignature is NumPy-based, whilst Signatory is for PyTorch.
-There are also a few differences in the provided functionality; each package provides a few operations that the other doesn't.
+There are also a few differences in the provided functionality; each package provides some operations that the other doesn't.

-* What's the difference in speed between Signatory and iisignature_?

-Depends on your CPU and GPU, really.
-But to throw some numbers out there: on the CPU, Signatory tends to be about twice as fast.
-With the GPU, it's roughly 65 times as fast.

 * I get an ``ImportError`` when I try to install Signatory.

 You probably haven't installed PyTorch.
 Do that, then run ``pip`` or ``pip3`` to install Signatory.

-* How do I backpropagate through the signature transform?

-Just call ``.backward()`` like you normally would in PyTorch!
+* The installation via ``pip`` or ``pip3`` fails.

+This should be pretty uncommon as we provide for all major operating systems and versions of Python.
+Please let us know by `opening an issue <https://github.com/patrick-kidger/signatory/issues/new>`.

 .. _iisignature: https://github.com/bottler/iisignature